tokenly/api-docs/sources/tokendelivery/includes/sourceaddress/_03-getSourceAddressDetails.md

 ```

 Returns the details for this address.
-Includes current balances and pending delivery balances.  `unconfirmedBalances` includes all balances, including pending transactions with 0 or 1 confirmations.
+Includes current balances and pending delivery balances.  `unconfirmedBalances` includes pending transactions with 0 or 1 confirmations.
 Pending transactions over 4 days old are not included in the unconfirmed balances.

 ### HTTP Request